hariscats/k8s-namespace-list/README.md

 # k8s-namespace-list
-Get started with building a CLI app in Golang
+Get started with building a simple CLI in Go for the purpose of better understanding kubectl.